avnet-iotconnect/iotc-azurertos-stm32-u5/README.md

 * [Developer Guide](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotc-azurertos-stm32-u5/DEVELOPER_GUIDE.md)

 The BG96 Module from the [P-L496G-CELL02 Combo](https://www.st.com/en/evaluation-tools/p-l496g-cell02.html) is also
 supported by this project.
-To run your board with this module, follow the respective BG96 sections linked in the Developer or Quickstart guides.
+To run your board with this module, follow the respective BG96 sections linked in the Developer or QuickStart guides.